rostislavmikoluk9-rgb/Spotify-Lyrics-Widget/README.md

 You can edit x and y axes, font, size of text and color

 Created and tested on Arch Linux (CachyOS).
-Work 100%
+Works 100%